rwebaz/Ether-Lessons-Project/docs/pages/Minimum-Gas.md

 Then, I could calculate the cost of running my "funds transfer" *smart contract* one time over the **Ethereum** network.

-(Not counting the time it takes just to figure our the cost of doing so!)
+(Not counting the time it takes just to figure out the cost of doing so!)

 ## Coin Base